-The RD7200 locator supports a range of active and passive frequencies.
+The RD7100 locator supports a range of active and passive frequencies.
+It also supports 5 additional user definable frequencies in the range of 50Hz to 999Hz.

-For a complete list of supported frequencies, refer to the RD7200 Locator Specification datasheet.
+For a complete list of supported frequencies, refer to the RD7100 Locator Specification datasheet.